AdobeDocs/analytics.en/help/import/data-sources/transactionid.md

 >
 >Before using transaction ID data sources, you must first enable it in [General Account Settings](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/general-acct-settings-admin.md) for the desired report suite.

-When you send an online hit that contains a [`transactionID`](/help/implement/vars/page-vars/transactionid.md) value, Adobe takes a "snapshot" of all variables set or persisted at that time.
+When you send an online hit that contains a [`transactionID`](/help/implement/vars/page-vars/transactionid.md) value, Adobe takes a "snapshot" of all variables set or persisted then.
 If a matching transaction ID uploaded through data sources is found, the offline and online data is tied together.

 Transaction ID data sources have the following properties: